tannewt/wa-law.org/bill/2021-22/sb/5429/1/README.md

 # Senate Bill 5429

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/Senate%20Bills/5429.xml)
+## Section 1
+> This section adds a new section to an existing chapter [70A.200](/rcw/70A_environmental_health_and_safety/70A.200_waste_reduction_recycling_and_model_litter_control_act.md).
+Here is the [modified chapter](rcw/70A_environmental_health_and_safety/70A.200_waste_reduction_recycling_and_model_litter_control_act.md) for context.

+1. The department shall oversee a network of volunteers who agree to participate in the "pick it up, Washington" program.
+The program consists of pick it up volunteers who are willing to assist with litter removal in public places that are not private property.
+The department shall operate the program within existing resources.

+2. The department shall advertise and promote the "pick it up, Washington" program and create and manage a list of pick it up volunteers who agree to participate.
+The department may reserve the right to exclude any individual from participating as a pick it up volunteer if the department determines that allowing such an individual to participate would create a risk to the health or safety of that individual, other volunteers, or the public.

+3. The department may develop appropriate methods to give public recognition to the positive contributions of pick it up volunteers in their communities.

 ## Section 2
 > This section modifies existing section [70A.200.130](/rcw/70A_environmental_health_and_safety/70A.200_waste_reduction_recycling_and_model_litter_control_act.md).
 Here is the [modified chapter](rcw/70A_environmental_health_and_safety/70A.200_waste_reduction_recycling_and_model_litter_control_act.md) for context.